-Because of their amphiphilic nature, surfactants absorb at the air-water or oil-water interface.
-At the interface, surfactants align themselves so that the hydrophobic part is in the air (or oil) and the hydrophilic part in water.
+Due to their amphiphilic nature, surfactants are absorbed in the air-water or oil-water interface.
+At these interfaces, surfactants align such that the hydrophobic part is in the air (or oil) and the hydrophilic part is in the water.

-The main purpose of the surfactants is to decrease the surface and interfacial tension and stabilize the interface.
-Without surfactants washing laundry would be difficult and many food products like mayonnaise and ice cream would not exist.
-Thus optimization of surfactants for different applications is highly important and surface and interfacial tension measurements have a key role in it.
+The primary function of surfactants is to reduce surface and interfacial tension and stabilize interfaces.
+Without surfactants, tasks like washing laundry would be challenging, and products like mayonnaise and ice cream might not exist.
+Therefore, optimizing surfactants for various applications is crucial, with surface and interfacial tension measurements playing a key role in this process.

 If you would like to read more about how surfactants are utilized in the industry, please download the overview below.